unclechu/MIDI-Trigger/README.md

 - *4* — Send **NOTE-OFF** after “Note-off delay”
         only if it’s not interrupted by another **NOTE-ON**
 - *5* — Don’t send **NOTE-OFF**s

+### Using with Ardour

+It’s not a common combination for a plugin to have an audio input and a MIDI output.
+So by default Ardour doesn’t commutate it properly.
+Here is a steps you need to follow to make it work:

+1. Add an audio/bus track and add “MIDI-Trigger” plugin to it (before fader)

+2. Open context menu of the plugin (right mouse click) and open “Pin connections...”

+   You should see that the plugin in the center has one red MIDI output port.
+   But it’s not connected anywhere because plugin has only one green audio output port to the outside world.

+3. Click “Manual Config” button
+4. Add “MIDI Out” port (click “+” plus button)
+5. Remove “Audio Out” (click “-” minus button)

+6. Click and hold on the plugins’s MIDI port and drag it to the outer MIDI output so that it makes a connection

+7. Now you can put a sampler or a synth after the plugin which takes MIDI signal as an input

 ### How to build and run